Indian Dance Forms: A Brief Introduction to the Classical, Folk and Bollywood Dance Forms

 Which style of Indian Dance do you like the most?

 - Indian Classical Dance is an ancient cultural tradition in India.

-- Across the country huge group of men and women can be found dancing at festivals and weddings, child birth and other occasions to celebrate.
+- Across the country, huge group of men and women can be found dancing at the festivals and the weddings, child birth and other occasions to celebrate.

-- This is the reason why dance and song feature heavily in Indian films as well..
+- This is the reason, why dance and song feature heavily in the Indian films as well.

 Everything in the universe has rhythm.
 Everything dances.